chrisdavenport/service/README.md

 The query executes and returns immediately.

-Sometimes it is tempting to fire another command from within a domain event listener and this is supported as illustrated in the example below.
+Sometimes it is tempting to fire another command from within a domain event listener and this is illustrated in the example below.
 However, caution should be exercised as it could potentially break the "golden rule" that only one aggregate should be modified per request.
 Do this only if you are aware of the consequences.
 ```php